Is Government Receivable Financing Available for Small Businesses?

 $145 Billion in Government Orders for Small Businesses

 In 2021, the US Government awarded over $145 billion in procurement contracts to small businesses.
 Even better for startups, entrepreneurs, and small businesses is the government’s “small business set-asides program.”
 The small business set-asides limit certain contracts for only small businesses.
+Factoring government receivables is a great funding solution for new government contractors.
+We can also offer you a letter of comfort to capture more government contracts.
+Why have a government job when you can make more money as a federal government contractor?

 In addition, government contract invoice factoring works in any industry, from disaster recovery, staffing, technology, agriculture, trucking, and wholesalers.
 This is great news for any of the 31 million US-based small businesses.

 However, bidding for government contracts can be a world of unknowns if you have never applied before.
 But the experience of winning government contracts is rewarding and helps your business generate new cash flow.
+We fund government contracts throughout the United States, from Hawaii to Florida and from Alaska to New York; government contract factoring with great customer service has been our passion for 20+ years.
+We have funded state and federal government level Department of Transportation and Department of Defense contractors, too.

-That’s why Bankers Factoring provides Non-Recourse Accounts Receivable (A/R) Factoring to businesses of all sizes to remove cash flow burden.
-So when your startup wins a government award through the System for Award Management (SAM), we are here to ensure you do not have to wait up to 90 days or longer for payment.
+That’s why Bankers Factoring provides Non-Recourse Accounts Receivable (A/R) Factoring to businesses of all sizes to remove the cash flow burden.
+So, when your startup wins a government award through the System for Award Management (SAM), we are here to ensure you do not have to wait up to 90 days or longer for payment.

 Why Do Government Contractors Use Factor Financing?